Canon G1 X vs Fujifilm X100F

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1X does not provide wifi capability.

-Both the G1X and the X100F have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the X100F have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the G1X and X100F can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Fujifilm X100F Manual.

 So how do things add up?
 Is the Canon G1 X better than the Fujifilm X100F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.